MUNICIPALITY OF MILLESIMO

 Tourist Agency Ciao Mondo, Piazza Italia 8 – Ph.
 019 5604867

-The Gaietta bridge, also called Ponte Vecchio, is one of the few Italian examples of a fortified bridge and is the symbol of this beautiful Borgo.
-The original body was built in the 12th century; not far away from the bridge you can find the house where the marquis Enrico II Del Carretto signed the village’s act of foundation in 1206.
+The Gaietta bridge, also called Ponte Vecchio, is one of the few Italian examples of fortified bridge and is the symbol of this beautiful Borgo.
+The original body was built in the 12th century; not far away from the bridge you can find the house where the marquis Enrico II Del Carretto signed the borgo’s act of foundation in 1206.

-Do not miss to visit the castle, built by Enrico II to defend the Borgo and that, together with the castles of Cengio, Cosseria and Roccavignale, forms a quadrilateral defensive structure on the road between Piedmont and Liguria through the Langhe.
+Do not miss to visit the castle, built by Enrico II to defend the Borgo and that, together with the castles of Cengio, Cosseria and Roccavignale, forms a quadrilateral defensive structure on the road between Piedmont and Liguria through the Langhe region.
 The stone tower and the eastern walls are the oldest sections.

 Villa Scarzella, surrounded by a magnificent garden at the foot of the castle, was built in 1855 by Giuseppe Scarzella, the villa was enlarged by Alberto Scarzella, mayor of Millesimo from 1888 to 1913.
 Purchased by the Town Hall in 1989, it is now the home of the Napoleonic Museum; in the atrium stands a perfectly preserved sandstone arch.

 Owned by the monks of S. Antonio Abate, the parish church was one of the three existing monasteries of Millesimo.
 It was consacrated in 1467 by Piero del Carretto, first Bishop of Alba.
 Inside you can find some beautiful artworks: the white marble holy-water stoup dated 1484; the altar; the statue of the Madonna del Carmine, which is carried in procession during the patron festival on July 16th ; and the crucifix, a Baroque work by the Maragliano school.